snkashis/android-docs/src/pages/maps/examples/create-and-style-data-clusters.md

 ---
-title: Create and style data clusters
+title: CircleLayer clustering
-description: Use GeoJSON to visualize point data in clusters.
+description: Use GeoJSON data and circle layers to visualize point data as circle clusters.
 thumbnail: thumbnailCreateAndStyleDataClusters
 topic: Add markers and infoWindows to the map
 prependJs: